NuGet/NuGetDocs/NuGet.Docs/Consume/Overview.md

 ## NuGet Packages

 Everything necessary to install a library or tool is bundled into a package (a .nupkg file).
-A package includes files to copy to your project and a manifest file that describes the contents of the package and what needs to be done to add or remove the library.
-Packages are bundled into feeds that Visual Studio accesses in order to present lists of available packages.
+A package includes files to copy to your project and a manifest file that describes the contents of the package.
+Packages are bundled into feeds that Visual
+Studio accesses in order to present lists of available packages.
 There is an official feed that is the default source for NuGet, and you can contribute to that feed or create your own feeds.